McCarthy wins GOP vote for Speakership handily over right-wing challenge

 The secret-ballot House Republican Conference vote is just the first step for McCarthy to take hold of the gavel.
 He must win a majority in a public vote on the House floor — at least 218 votes, assuming a fully sworn-in House — on the first day of the next Congress on Jan.
 3.

-“We have a new paradigm here, and I think the country wants a different direction from the House of Representatives,” Biggs said on Newsmax.
-He has previously expressed disappointment with McCarthy downplaying the prospects of impeachment for Biden administration officials like Homeland Security Secretary Alejandro Mayorkas.

-It is unclear how many Republicans would vote against McCarthy on the House floor on Jan.
-3.
+In a press conference, McCarthy said he thinks he will have the votes by January to become Speaker, pointing out that former Speaker Paul Ryan (R-Wis.) and current Speaker Nancy Pelosi (D-Calif) similarly fell short of 218 votes in their internal party nominations before later securing the Speakership on the House floor.
+But he acknowledged it could be tough.

+“Look, we have our work cut out for us.
+We’ve got to have a small majority.
+We’ve got to listen to everybody in our conference,” McCarthy said.

-Conservatives say that McCarthy does not have 218 votes, but McCarthy’s allies project confidence that he will be Speaker.
-Biggs said on former Trump adviser Steve Bannon’s “War Room” podcast on Tuesday that there are a “significant number of hard no’s” for McCarthy in the House GOP.
+But Biggs said on former Trump adviser Stephen Bannon’s “War Room” podcast on Tuesday that there are a “significant number of hard noes” for McCarthy in the House GOP.

-“By December 16th, you’ll have a pretty good idea whether Mr. McCarthy is for the job,” Biggs said on the Tuesday podcast.

 One of those requests is restoring any member’s ability to make a motion to vacate the chair, which would force a recall vote on the Speaker.
-Freedom Caucus co-founder and former Rep. Mark Meadows (R-N.C.) made the motion in 2015, contributing to a rebellion that ended in former GOP Speaker John Boehner (Ohio) resigning from Congress later that year.
+Then-Rep. Mark Meadows (R-N.C.), a Freedom Caucus co-founder, made the motion in 2015, contributing to a rebellion that ended in former GOP Speaker John Boehner (Ohio) resigning from Congress later that year.

-McCarthy is opposed to this change, arguing that it would give too much power to Democratic members.
+McCarthy is opposed to the change, arguing that it would give too much power to Democratic members.

-The House GOP conference will vote on rules on Wednesday, much to the frustration of Freedom Caucus members, who requested that a vote on the rules happen before leadership elections.
+The House GOP conference was set to vote on rules on Wednesday, much to the frustration of Freedom Caucus members, who requested that a vote on the rules happen before leadership elections.

+But in what may be a sign of McCarthy being willing to negotiate more on rules, he announced on Tuesday that some rules changes would be considered on Wednesday and others considered after Thanksgiving, according to a person with knowledge of the meeting.

+Rep. Fred Upton (R-Mich.), a 36-year House veteran, acknowledged that McCarthy has his work cut out for him.

 Not all members of the Freedom Caucus agree with the tactic of challenging McCarthy, however.